|

 Nils Gaup returns to the territory that gave him a handful of awards and

-nominations twenty years prior with
+nominations with

 Unfortunately, the conflict is not particularly well motivated from

-elements: the church and the alcohol.
+mainly two amplified reasons: the church and the alcohol.

-mostly showing off).
+mostly about showing off).
 Kautokeino-oppgjøret doesn't come alive

 pompous explanations.
 Compared to

-Ofelas, this film doesn't give a
+Ofelas, this film doesn't offer a

 |